 What other authors have influenced you?

 I’m influenced by everything I read.
 When I read, I’m always trying to see what I can learn about the art and craft of writing.
 A short list of the writers whose work I love the most are William Shakespeare, Thomas Hardy, Jane Austen, Alice Monro, Mary Oliver, Billy Collins, and Marilyn Robinson.
-For a longer list you might want to check out my “Favorite Books” page.

 What about teaching?